programmfabrik/apitest/README.md

 ## `replace_host [url]`

-**replace_host** replaces the host and port in the given `url` with the actual address of the built-in HTTP server (see below).
+**replace_host** replaces the host in the given `url` with the actual address of the built-in HTTP server (see below).
 This address, taken from the `manifest.json` can be overwritten with the command line parameter `--replace-host`.

 As an example, the URL `http://localhost/myimage.jpg` would be changed into `http://localhost:8788/myimage.jpg` following the example below.